Marketing

 event canceled email template in Livestorm

-4. Publish an "event canceled" announcement
+4. Publish an "event cancelled" announcement

 5. Complete the cancellation via software or venue